cometbft/cometbft/docs/rfc/tendermint-core/rfc-020-onboarding-projects.rst

 Tendermint maintains two very simple ABCI applications (a KV application used for basic testing, and slightly more advanced test application used in the end-to-end tests).
-Writing an application would provide a new engineer with useful experiences using Tendermint that mirrors the expierence of downstream users.
+Writing an application would provide a new engineer with useful experiences using Tendermint that mirrors the experience of downstream users.

 This is more of an exploratory project, but could include providing common